mattermost/docs/source/incident-collaboration/launching-playbooks.rst

 Playbook run members can end an incident using the ``/playbook end`` slash command.
 Playbook runs can also be ended from the desktop or browser:

 1. Select the **Playbook** icon in the channel header to open the RHS.
-2. Find the incident you're looking for and select **Go to channel**.
+2. Find the playbook run you're looking for and select **Go to channel**.
 3. Select **Update Status**.
 4. From the **Status** drop-down menu, select **Resolved**.
 5. Enter a message with additional details.